zenml-io/blog.zenml.io/_posts/2022-05-11-ci-ct-cd-with-zenml.md

 The app on the live demo simulates what happens when predicting the customer satisfaction score for a given customer.
 You can input the features of the product listed below and get the customer satisfaction score.

-## Make your ML projects continously deployed!!
+## Make your ML projects continuously deployed!!

 ML Pipelines add extra challenges to the DevOps CI/CD paradigms because it's taking care of the code and data as it is the core of ML systems.
 But with ZenML you can create models that get trained and deployed continuously in any environment without worrying about any of the underlying complexities.